An ADMM Based Framework for AutoML Pipeline Configuration: ADMM with different solvers for the sub-problems

-For the algorithm selection combinatorial problem ($\bz$-min), we compare random search to a Thompson sampling \citep{durand2014thompson} based combinatorial multi-armed bandit (CMAB) algorithm.
+For the algorithm selection combinatorial problem \eqref{eq: z_step}, we compare random search to a Thompson sampling \citep{durand2014thompson} based combinatorial multi-armed bandit (CMAB) algorithm.
 We developed a customized Thompson sampling scheme with probabilistic rewards.
-We detail this CMAB scheme in section \ref{asec:cmab} of the supplement and believe that this might be of independent interest.
-Our proposed CMAB scheme has two parameters: (i) the beta distribution priors (set to $10$), and (ii) the loss upper bound $\hat{f}$ (which we vary as $0.3, 0.5, 0.7$).
+We detail this CMAB scheme in Appendix \ref{asec:cmab} (Algorithm \ref{alg:CMAB0}) and believe that this might be of independent interest.
+Our proposed CMAB scheme has two parameters: (i) the beta distribution priors $\alpha_0, \delta_0$ (set to $10$), and (ii) the loss upper bound $\hat{f}$ (which we vary as $0.3, 0.5, 0.7$).

-We again consider results in the form of convergence plots showing the incumbent objective (the best objective value found till now) against the number of pipeline combinations tried (number of ``arms pulled'') in figure \ref{fig:algselsubopts}.
+We again consider results in the form of convergence plots showing the incumbent objective (the best objective value found till now) against the number of pipeline combinations tried (number of ``arms pulled'') in figures \ref{fig:algselsubopts} \& \ref{fig:algselsubopts-iqr}.
 The results indicate for large number of pulls, all schemes perform the same.
 However, on $2/5$ datasets, CMAB(0.7) (and other settings) outperforms random search for small number of pulls by a significant margin.
 Random search significantly outperforms CMAB on the Ionosphere dataset.
-The results indicate that no one method is best for all data sets, but ADMM is not tied to a single solver, and is able to leverage different solvers for the $\bz$-min step.
+The results indicate that no one method is best for all data sets, but ADMM is not tied to a single solver, and is able to leverage different solvers for the \eqref{eq: z_step} step.